Search

 Isoleucine: What Is It, Skin & Hair Benefits, Cosmetic Uses & Side Effects

-This article was last updated on: May 13, 2023
+Updated on: May 13, 2023

 Have you ever turned over a cosmetic product and been baffled by the long list of ingredients on the label?
 Each name seems more complex than the last, leaving you wondering just what you’re applying on your skin or hair.
 With scientific names that sound like something out of a chemistry textbook, it can feel like you need a degree just to decipher them.